kvcgtr/localsite/README.md

   - Create a new repository on github and clone it to local (requires installation of ssh keys)
   - Upload a previously converted document to this repository
-  - Run ansible playbook to upload new file to Githud -#sudo ansible-playbook project/git.yml
+  - Run ansible playbook to upload new file to Github -#sudo ansible-playbook project/git.yml

   - Open and configure Jenkins, I install the recommended plugins and add one Publish Over SSH (requires installation of ssh keys)